Robby Reed: Fictional character biography

 Robby's H-Dial could also be used by others, transforming them into unique superhuman forms.
 The dial was once used by Robby's adversary Daffy Dagan.
 He briefly became a supervillain known as Daffy the Great after dialing V-I-L-L-A-I-N. Robby's girlfriend Suzie discovers Robby's secret and dialed H-E-R-O-I-N-E to temporarily transform into Gem Girl in order to help defeat Toymaster.
 At the end of the story, Suzie receives a blow to the head that causes her to forget about the secret of the device.

 With issue #174, editor Joe Orlando dropped "Dial H for Hero" and "Manhunter from Mars" as regular features in House of Mystery, changing the comic to an anthology of horror-themed short stories.

 After the series ceased its run in House of Mystery, Robby appeared in Plastic Man #13 (June–July 1976).
-Recovering from an attack of amnesia, Robby retrieves his dial which has become corroded with rust.
+Recovering from amnesia, Robby retrieves his dial which has become corroded with rust.
 The corrosion causes Robby to turn into an evil version of Plastic Man and he attacks the real Plastic Man.
 After defeating Robby and returning him to normal, Plastic Man confiscates the dial from Robby for using it irresponsibly.
 It is never explained how Robby is seen with the dial in later stories.

 During a fight with Shirkon, Robby had to dial in D-I-V-I-D-E to split himself into Wizard and Master who had to deactivate a bomb and defeat Shirkon.
 When both sides attacked each other, Wizard faked his death and made two new H-Dials which were later found by Chris King and Vicki Grant while Master briefly worked for Project Cadmus and learned how to make supervillains from the cell samples of unknown humans.
 When it came to Chris and Vicki's fight with the Master where he trapped the two of them and their friend Nick Stevens in a flooding container, Wizard resurfaced and was able to get close enough for him and Master to merge back into Robby Reed with Nick's help.
 After rescuing Chris, Vicki, and Nick from the trap, Chris, Vicky, and Nick learn the truth behind his Wizard and Master forms.
 With Nick developing the ability to actively influence the dials' results (rather than subconsciously as before), Robby passes his dial to Nick, and retires as a hero.